What is this medication?

-BRIGATINIB (brig A ti nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
-It is used to treat non-small cell lung cancer.
+BRIGATINIB (brig A ti nib) targets proteins in cancer cells and stops the cancer cells from growing.
+It treats non-small cell lung cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.